invisibleFlock/Open-Field-Recorder/README.md

 The OFR was first designed and created as part of a collaboration between Invisible Flock and research undertaken by academics from [LEAP](https://go-leap.wixsite.com/home) specifically Amanda H Korstjens and Helen Slater and their ongoing research through Bournemouth University in the Leuser Ecosystem.

+If you have any questions about the OFR, using it, deploying it or anything generally please do not hesitate to get in touch.